Metric Analysis#

 eval_run

-EvalRun(data_sources=[FileDataSource(name=None, notes=None, path=PosixPath('concept_queries.jsonl'), format='jsonl')], database_path=PosixPath('eval_results.db'), eval=Eval(do_completion=True, name='grade_appropriateness', notes='', metrics=Metrics(function=[FunctionItem(name='is_role', depends_on=[], metric_level='Turn', kwargs={'role': 'assistant'}), FunctionItem(name='flesch_reading_ease', depends_on=[DependsOnItem(name='is_role', type=None, kwargs={'role': 'assistant'}, metric_name=None, metric_level=None, relative_object_position=0, metric_min_value=1.0, metric_max_value=1.7976931348623157e+308)], metric_level='Turn', kwargs={})], rubric=[RubricItem(name='is_grade_appropriate', depends_on=[DependsOnItem(name='is_role', type=None, kwargs={'role': 'assistant'}, metric_name=None, metric_level=None, relative_object_position=0, metric_min_value=1.0, metric_max_value=1.7976931348623157e+308)], metric_level='Turn', kwargs={})]), completion_llm=CompletionLlm(function_name='litellm_completion', include_system_prompt=True, kwargs={'model': 'gpt-4o-mini', 'mock_response': "I can't help with that!"}), grader_llm=GraderLlm(function_name='litellm_completion', kwargs={'model': 'gpt-4o-mini'})), config=Config(logs_path=None, env_filepath=None, env={}, clear_tables=True, max_workers=1, random_seed_conversation_sampling=42, max_n_conversation_threads=50, nb_evaluations_per_thread=1, raise_on_completion_error=False, raise_on_metric_error=False), rubric_paths=[RubricsCollection(rubrics={'is_grade_appropriate': Rubric(prompt='Read the following input and output, assessing if the output is grade-appropriate.\n[Input]: {context}\n[Output]: {content}\n\nOn a new line after your explanation, print:\n- YES if the Output is fully appropriate for the grade level\n- SOMEWHAT if the Output uses some language or concepts that would be inappropriate for that grade level\n- NO if the Output would be mostly incomprehensible to a student at that grade level\n\nOnly print YES, SOMEWHAT, or NO on the final line.\n', choice_scores={'YES': 2, 'SOMEWHAT': 1, 'NO': 0}, name=None, notes=None)})], function_modules=[<module 'flexeval.configuration.function_metrics' from '/Users/zacharylevonian/repos/FlexEval/src/flexeval/configuration/function_metrics.py'>], add_default_functions=True)
+EvalRun(data_sources=[FileDataSource(name=None, notes=None, path=PosixPath('concept_queries.jsonl'), format='jsonl')], database_path=PosixPath('eval_results.db'), eval=Eval(do_completion=True, name='grade_appropriateness', notes='', metrics=Metrics(function=[FunctionItem(name='is_role', depends_on=[], metric_level='Turn', kwargs={'role': 'assistant'}), FunctionItem(name='flesch_reading_ease', depends_on=[DependsOnItem(name='is_role', type=None, kwargs={'role': 'assistant'}, metric_name=None, metric_level=None, relative_object_position=0, metric_min_value=1.0, metric_max_value=1.7976931348623157e+308)], metric_level='Turn', kwargs={})], rubric=[RubricItem(name='is_grade_appropriate', depends_on=[DependsOnItem(name='is_role', type=None, kwargs={'role': 'assistant'}, metric_name=None, metric_level=None, relative_object_position=0, metric_min_value=1.0, metric_max_value=1.7976931348623157e+308)], metric_level='Turn', kwargs={})]), completion_llm=CompletionLlm(function_name='litellm_completion', include_system_prompt=True, kwargs={'model': 'gpt-4o-mini'}), grader_llm=GraderLlm(function_name='litellm_completion', kwargs={'model': 'gpt-4o-mini'})), config=Config(logs_path=None, env_filepath=None, env={}, clear_tables=True, max_workers=1, random_seed_conversation_sampling=42, max_n_conversation_threads=50, nb_evaluations_per_thread=1, raise_on_completion_error=False, raise_on_metric_error=False), rubric_paths=[RubricsCollection(rubrics={'is_grade_appropriate': Rubric(prompt='Read the following input and output, assessing if the output is grade-appropriate.\n[Input]: {context}\n[Output]: {content}\n\nOn a new line after your explanation, print:\n- YES if the Output is fully appropriate for the grade level\n- NO if the Output would uses language or concepts that would be inappropriate for that grade level\n\nOnly print YES or NO on the final line.\n', choice_scores={'YES': 1, 'NO': 0}, name=None, notes=None)})], function_modules=[<module 'flexeval.configuration.function_metrics' from '/Users/zacharylevonian/repos/FlexEval/src/flexeval/configuration/function_metrics.py'>], add_default_functions=True)

 Running the EvalRun#

-Once we’ve built an EvalRun, running it is easy: we can just use run()
+, running it is easy: we can just use run()

 !